Khuraijam Loken Singh

-Khuraijam Loken Singh (born in 1971) is an Indian politician from Manipur.
+Khuraijam Loken Singh (born 1 January 1971) is an Indian politician and a state cabinet minister of Arts & Culture, Tourism from Manipur in Y. Khemchand Singh ministry.
 He is an MLA from Wangoi Assembly constituency in Imphal West district.
 He won the 2022 Manipur Legislative Assembly election, representing the National People's Party.

 Early life and education

 Singh is from Yumnam Huldrom, Wangoi, Imphal West district, Manipur.
 He is the son of Khuraijam Yaima Singh.
 He married Nganbi Devi, and together they have a son and a daughter.
 He completed his pre-university course in arts in 1989 at Mayai Lambi College, Yumnam Huidrom, Manipur.

 Career

 Singh won from Wangoi Assembly constituency, representing the National People's Party in the 2022 Manipur Legislative Assembly election.
 He polled 15,606 votes and defeated his nearest rival, Oinam Lukhoi Singh of the Bharatiya Janata Party, by 3,266 votes.

+Singh was sworn in as a cabinet minister in the Y. Khemchand Singh ministry in 2026.